aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 * your filter store should register a callback with the dispatcher and update it's data according to the action that was dispatched
 * your search component should hold the params as part of it's state and register a change listener on the filter params store so that it re-fetches the benches when the params in the FilterParams store changes.
 * refactor your map component to use a FilterParams action to change the FilterParams store when the map idles
-*  the search component should listen to the filter params store for a change event and update it's state to always contain the current paramters.
+*  the search component should listen to the filter params store for a change event and update it's state to always contain the current parameters.
 * the search component should also re-fetch the benches when the filter params store emits a change event
 * your ApiUtil function should get the current params from the FilterParams store when it is called and make a get request using the params as a query string
 * once you can properly change the benches in the index by moving the map, move on to the FilterParams component.